mhavey/marklogic/uml2es/tutorials/dmui.md

 Copy into the dmHub folder the entire contents (preserving directory structure) of [dmHubLab/step1](dmHubLab/step1).
 You did the copy correctly if you see build.gradle and data/coolness/hobbyCoolness.json directly under dmHub.
 Otherwise, remove what you copied and try again at the correct level.

-Under dmHub/data, create subfolders model and papyrus

-Under dmHub/src/main/ml-modules, create the subfolder ext

 Copy into dmHub/src/main/ml-modules/root the UML2ES transform code [../uml2esTransform/src/main/ml-modules/root/xmi2es](../uml2esTransform/src/main/ml-modules/root/xmi2es).
 You did it right if you can see the file dmHub/src/main/ml-modules/root/xml2es/xml2esTransform.xqy.
 If you don't see the file in exactly that this location, remove what you copied and try again at the correct level.
 What you just copied is the gradle build file, the gradle properties file, the log4j properties file, and the source person data.
 Tweak the gradle.properties once you've copied it over.
 For example, modify mlHost if you're ML server is not running on localhost; modify mlUsername and mlPassword if your admin username/password is not admin/admin.

 Copy into dmHub/src/main/ml-modules/ext the Declarative Mapper engine code.
 Copy from your local DM engine clone the directory declarative-mapper/src/main/ml-modules/root/ext to dmHub/src/main/ml-modules/root/ext.
-You did it right if you can see dmHub/src/main/ml-modules/ext/declarative-mapper.sjs and dmHub/src/main/ml-modules/ext/declarative-mapper/runtime.sjs.
+You did it right if you can see dmHub/src/main/ml-modules/root/ext/declarative-mapper.sjs and dmHub/src/main/ml-modules/root/ext/declarative-mapper/runtime.sjs.
 If you don't see the files in exactly that this location, remove what you copied and try again at the correct level.

 Copy into the main folder dmHub the UML2ES build file [../uml2esTransform/uml2es4dhf.gradle](../uml2esTransform/uml2es4dhf.gradle).

+Under dmHub/data, create subfolders model and papyrus

 Copy into dmHub/data/papyrus the UML2ES profile [../umlProfile/eclipse/MLProfileProject](../umlProfile/eclipse/MLProfileProject).
 You did it right if you can see the file dmHub/data/papyrus/MLProfileProject/MLProfile.profile.uml.
 If you don't see the file in exactly that location, remove what you copied and try again at the correct level.